openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 #### The Manual Option
 It assumes setting affinities explicitly for all operations in the model using `ov::Node::get_rt_info` with the `"affinity"` key.

+If you assign specific operation to a specific device, make sure that the device actually supports the operation.
+Randomly selecting operations and setting affinities may lead to decrease in model accuracy.
+To avoid that, try to set the related operations or subgraphs of this operation to the same affinity, such as the constant operation that will be folded into this operation.

 @sphinxtabset

 @sphinxtab{C++}